buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/PropertySets/Pset_ProjectOrderWorkOrder.md

+# Pset_ProjectOrderWorkOrder

 Defines the requirements for purchase orders in a project.
 <!-- end of short definition -->